A grad school resume should be included in your graduate school application to give admissions committees a better idea of your qualifications.

 Undergraduate Economics student (3.8 GPA) with proven leadership and research skills.
 Six months of international internship experience with the UNHCR.
 Seeking admission into New York University’s Master’s program in Economics with a specialization in Development Economics.

-Your resume education section is one of the most important parts of a graduate school application because it gives hiring committees an overview of your educational achievements and background.
+Your resume education section is the most important part of a graduate school application because it gives a complete overview of your educational achievements and background.

-To put together an impressive education section, include the following information about your qualifications:
+To make an impressive education section, include the following seven pieces of information about your previous degrees and qualifications:

 - Name of university or college